Getting your sound and style right can be hard work for newbie producers and beatmakers alike.

 Before our team learned how to produce quality tunes on a home studio setup, we played around with all types of controllers, analog gear, and software.

-Those of us who produce house and electro are going to want a totally different vibe from hip hop heads and drum and bass producers, unfortunately, most of the content you’re going to read online has been created for bands and recording artists which is why those other home studio gear guides ain’t gonna give what ya need.
+Those who produce house and electro are going to want a totally different vibe than hip hop heads and drum and bass producers.
+Unfortunately, most of the content you’re going to read online is catered for bands and recording artists, which is why other home studio gear guides might not give you what you’re looking for.

 The first thing you need is a quality Digital Audio Workstation (DAW).
-And when I say need, I mean you really can’t move forward without one.
+And when we say need, we mean you REALLY CAN’T move forward without one.

-- If you are ready to take your production seriously then FL Studio wins hands down for creating electronic and hip hop music, I really can’t recommend FL Studio enough.
+If you are ready to take your production seriously then FL Studio wins hands down for creating electronic and hip hop music, we really can’t recommend FL Studio enough.

-I played around with quite a few different DAWs, some trial versions, and some free versions before I landed on something like this.
+We played around with quite a few different DAWs, some trial versions, and some free versions before landing on something like this.
 The difference between FL Studio and some of the other DAWs lies in its usage design.

 So you’ve got your DAW all picked out.
 Now what?
 You’re probably itching to get right into recording your masterpiece beats.
 Crisp, quality sound isn’t going to just magically appear using your computer’s microphone and speakers.